-If you haven’t noticed, most money transfer apps now offer the ability to buy and sell crypto.
-Apps like Cash App and PayPal have built-in crypto exchanges, making it easy to purchase crypto, as well as cash out crypto holdings.
+If you haven’t noticed, most money transfer apps feature the ability to trade crypto.
+Apps like Cash App and PayPal now have built-in crypto exchanges, making it easy to purchase crypto, as well as cash out crypto holdings.

 The key with these apps is you need to already hold your crypto within the app, otherwise you can’t cash out.
 They don’t allow you to transfer outside crypto into the app for selling.

 If you hold Bitcoin or other crypto within Cash App or another money transfer app, you can sell it pretty easily.
 You will pay a fee within the app, but it’s usually pretty reasonable.

 These apps support a very limited selection of crypto, with Cash App only supporting Bitcoin, and PayPal supporting Bitcoin, Bitcoin Cash, Ethereum, and Litecoin.